Need Help ?

 icon/user/avatar/20 Created with Sketch.
 By Dawn Redpath

 With a price range in mind that aligns with your lender's pre-approval amount, it’s time to have some fun and find that car or truck that you absolutely love.
-Once you’ve decided on the ideal vehicle and negotiated for the best price the next step is to ask your salesperson for a sales contract that has all of the fees related to the purchase and also includes the sales tax.
+Once you’ve decided on the ideal vehicle and negotiated for the best price the next step is to ask your salesperson for a sales contract that has the fees related to the purchase and also includes the sales tax.
 It’s also a good idea to ask the salesperson for the Kelly Blue Book report because many bankers will require it.
 You will then present this sales contract and KBB report to your loan officer or your dealer will email them over for you.
-With these two documents in the banker’s hand they will have exactly what they need to begin the process of originating a loan to purchase the vehicle.
+With these two documents in the banker’s hand, they will have exactly what they need to begin the process of originating a loan to purchase the vehicle.

 The loan officer will speak directly with you and they should be updating you with the current status of your loan each step of the way.
 Once you have been approved, you will need to sign the final loan documents, either in person or online depending on the lending facility.
 The lending institution will either give you a Cashier’s Check or a ‘Letter of Guarantee’ to bring to the dealer when you come in to sign the final papers before taking possession of your new car or truck.